Lone survivor of California shooting released from hospital

 The attack also killed Tamayo’s 28-year-old daughter, Jenevieve Raygoza; a colleague, Leticia Solis Guzman, 58, and the owner of the business, Luis Tovar, 50, who was a former boyfriend of Tamayo and the father of her adult son, Luis Tovar.

 Tamayo underwent surgery and portions of her skull were removed.
-Luis Tovar, said a bullet remained lodge just above his mother’s ear.
+Luis Tovar said a bullet remained lodged just above his mother’s ear.

 “It’s a miracle,” he said.
 “She was injured pretty badly, and I’m just happy to have her back on Mother’s Day, finally.
 I’m just happy to have her back.”